pchemguy/ChatGPTExploratoryPrompting/CustomGPT/PromptEnhancer/PromptEnhancer.md

 # Conversation starters

-- How can I improve this ChatGPT prompt?
+- How can I improve this ChatGPT prompt template?
 - Make this prompt more creative and engaging.
 - Suggest refinements for a technical prompt.
 - How can I clarify this for ChatGPT?